junxit/us-congress-bills-117/bill.md

 - **(b)** *Artificial photosynthesis* Section 973 of the Energy Policy Act of 2005 (42 U.S.C.
 16313) is amended—
   - **(1)** in subsection (b), by striking paragraph (4) and inserting:
-    > - **(4)** *Funding* From within funds authorized to be appropriated for Basic Energy Sciences, the Secretary shall make available for carrying out activities under this subsection $50,000,000 for each of fiscal years 2022 through 2031.
+    > - **(4)** *Funding* From within funds authorized to be appropriated for Basic Energy Sciences, the Secretary shall make available for carrying out activities under this subsection $50,000,000 for each of fiscal years 2022 through 2026.

   - **(2)** in subsection (c), by striking paragraph (4) and inserting:
     > - **(4)** *Funding* From within funds authorized to be appropriated in section 316 of the Department of Energy Research and Innovation Act, the Secretary shall make available for carrying out activities under this subsection $50,000,000 for each of fiscal years 2022 through 2026.

-- **(c)** *Electricity storage research initiative* Section 975 of the Energy Policy Act of 2005 (42 U.S.C.16315) is amended—
+- **(c)** *Electricity storage research initiative* Section 975 of the Energy Policy Act of 2005 (42 U.S.C.
+16315) is amended—
   - **(1)** in subsection (b), by striking paragraph (4) and inserting:
     > - **(4)** *Funding* From within funds authorized to be appropriated for Basic Energy Sciences, the Secretary shall make available for carrying out activities under this subsection $50,000,000 for each of fiscal years 2022 through 2026.